Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Turning informal specifications into functional tests can often be difficult because it requires us to take a step away from code and challenge ourselves to think from a user's perspective.
 What helps me with my open source projects is that I start by creating a readme file where I list a bunch of relevant usage examples, and then encode those into tests.

-Finally, the second guideline is: **partition tests based on threads of behavior, rather than the code's internal structure**.
+To summarize, we can conclude that it's best to **partition tests based on threads of behavior, rather than the code's internal structure**.

 If we combine all these ideas, we get a mental framework that provides us with a clear goal for writing tests and a good sense of organization, while not relying on any assumptions.
 We can use it to establish a test suite for our project that focuses on value, and then scale it according to priorities and limitations relevant to the current context.